-- Genetics Home Reference (GHR) contains information on Spinocerebellar ataxia 2.
-Click on the link to go to GHR and review the information.
+- Genetics Home Reference (GHR) contains information on Spinocerebellar ataxia type 2.
+This website is maintained by the National Library of Medicine.

 - The Merck Manuals Online Medical Library provides information on this condition.
 Click on the link to view the information.

 - The National Institute of Neurological Disorders and Stroke (NINDS) collects and disseminates research information related to neurological disorders.
 Click on the link to view information on this topic.